Innovations in Data and Experiments for Action (IDEA)

 Yet so little data is accessed, analyzed, or used in research to improve decision-making.
 The core challenges we aim to address with IDEA include: cumbersome or non-existent data use policies and access modalities; low usability of data stored in outmoded formats and disconnected databases; and a lack of advanced technical skills for analysis and experiments.

-J-PAL’s Innovations in Data and Experiments for Action Initiative (IDEA) supports governments, firms, and non-profits (“data providers”) who want to make their administrative data accessible; analyze it to improve decision-making; and partner with researchers in using this data to design innovative programs, evaluate program impact through randomized experiments, and scale up successful programs.
+IDEA supports governments, firms, and non-profit organizations (“data providers”) who want to make their administrative data accessible; analyze it to improve decision-making; and partner with researchers in using this data to design innovative programs, evaluate program impact through randomized experiments, and scale up successful programs.
 IDEA will also build the capacity of data providers to conduct these types of activities with their own data in the future.
 IDEA will create long-term institutional partnerships with data providers who are interested in partnering with J-PAL at each step along this pathway.

 Opportunities to support IDEA